deciduously/music/post.md

 }
 ```

-Make sure the code generation worked as expected with `cargo run -- -h` - you use `--` to pas command line arguments through `cargo run`, but you'd pass them directly to a binary: `./music -h`:
+Make sure the code generation worked as expected with `cargo run -- -h` - you use `--` to pass command line arguments through `cargo run`, but you'd pass them directly to a binary: `./music -h`:

 ```txt
 $cargo run -- -h